doahuang/Met/README.md

 A few of the things you can do with Met:

-+ View all spots and individual spot listing
++ View all spots and single spot listing
 + Create and edit your spot listing
-+ Create bookings to the spot
-+ View and delete your bookings
++ Create, view, and delete your bookings
-+ Add and delete your reviews on the spot
++ Add and delete your reviews
-+ Search by spot name, location, landscape, size, price
++ Search by spot name, location, landscape, etc.
 + Filter by map bounds
 + Mobile responsive design